No. 17 Squadron PAF: History

-Operational History
+Operational history

 Rann of Kutch Conflict

 In April 1965, a series of battles took place over the then disputed area of Rann of Kutch.
 During the skirmishes, F-86 Sabres from the No. 17 Squadron flew several Combat Air Patrol and Close Air Support sorties in support of the Pakistan Army.
-The squadron lost one Sabre (including the pilot Flying Officer Ehsanul Kareem) during the conflict when it suffered an engine flameout attributed to improper aircraft maintanance during repairs after his sabre was damaged by Indian ack-ack.
+The squadron lost one Sabre (including the pilot Flying Officer Ehsanul Kareem) during the conflict when it suffered an engine flameout attributed to improper aircraft maintenance during repairs after his sabre was damaged by Indian ack-ack.
 Karim remains one of the youngest pilot to be KIA in an F-86.

 1965 War

-During rise in hostilities with India, 10 Sabres of the squadron were deployed at PAF Base Sargodha from Mauripur.After Indian forces invaded Pakistan in an attempt to halt the Pakistani advance in the disputed Kashmir region, the No. 17 Squadron was assigned with Close Air Support missions in the Sialkot, Lahore and Khem Karan sectors while also performing air defence operations in the Sargodha District.
+During rise in hostilities with India, 10 Sabres of the squadron were deployed at PAF Base Sargodha from Mauripur.
+After Indian forces invaded Pakistan in an attempt to halt the Pakistani advance in the disputed Kashmir region, the No. 17 Squadron was assigned with Close Air Support missions in the Sialkot, Lahore and Khem Karan sectors while also performing air defence operations in the Sargodha District.

 On 19 September, Squadron Leader Azim Daudpota and his three wingmen (Flight Lieutenants SM Ahmed, Mujtaba & Saiful Azam) flying North American F-86 Sabres were performing air strikes on Indian army positions at the Phillora area when they were intercepted by 2 Indian Folland Gnats of the IAF's No. 9 Squadron.
 In the ensuing Dog fight, Flight Lieutenant Azam shot down one of the IAF Gnat while the second one managed to escape.

 In another strike mission, Squadron Leader Azim Daudpota with Flying Officer Qadir and two more F-86 pilots performed a strike mission on Indian army artillery batteries around the Jallo and Attari sectors which were bombing the Lahore District, the formation managed to destroy several artillery guns.
 This formation was highly commended by the Pakistan Army field commanders in the Lahore Front.

 After the war officially ended, the squadron had managed to destroy or damage 20-30 Tanks and 100-150 military vehicles.
 In addition to that, the squadron also claimed to have killed about 150-200 Indian troops in their Close Air Support missions.